Sceptre/sceptre-cdk-handler/README.md

 To optionally manage the CDK bootstrap CloudFormation template and stack with Sceptre, the bootstrap template can be generated using the AWS CDK CLI: `cdk bootstrap --show-template > cdk-bootstrap.yaml`.
 This can be deployed into a stack using the standard Sceptre process.
-Note: the stack needs to be called `CDKToolkit` so the `stack_name` property of the Sceptre config needs to specify this.

 ### Example Sceptre CDK Stack